These days, with the U.S. economy on unstable ground, and with many Floridians still recovering...

 Of course, it is preferable to come to mutually agreed outcomes through mediation, saving you both time and money.
 However, if your case requires it, we are ready to fight for your rights in court.

-Even the best intentions may not always work out in complex family law matters such as child custody and child support.
+Even the best intentions may not always work out when addressing complex family law matters such as child custody and child support.
 Therefore, legal assistance is highly recommended during these challenging times.

 Ultimately, here at Miami Family Law Group, PLLC, we want to help you move on with your life.
 Because family matters.